CSGuides/grad-job-guide/_applying/cover-letter.md

 # Cover Letters

-The cover letter is one of the least important elements of your application, but getting it wrong can have significant consequences.
+Getting a cover letter wrong can have significant consequences.
 A poorly crafted cover letter can lead to your entire application being misfiled or overlooked.

+Claie Le Goues, who was Chair of the ISR Tenure Track Hiring Committee at CMU from 2019 to 2022, has indicated that cover letters are much more important now than they were in prior decades.
+She suggests that applicants not treat cover letters as an afterthought.

 Your cover letter should be brief and to the point.
 It should: